-The block on the north side of Marlborough between Fairfield and Gloucester is 500 feet in length and 112 feet from Beacon to Alley 416.
+The block on the north side of Marlborough between Fairfield and Gloucester is 500 feet in length and 112 feet from Marlborough to Alley 416.

 There is a six inch discrepancy between the 500 foot length of the block as reflected in the original land deeds and the combined east-west frontages set forth in the subsequent deeds for the block, which total 500 feet six inches.
 This discrepancy occurs in the deeds for 301-303 Marlborough, discussed below.